xoseperez/wisblock-smartcube-companion/README.md

 # WisBlock Smart Cube Companion

 This repository holds the code for the WisBlock Smart Cube Companion.
-A BLE device to be used with Smart Magic Cubes like GAN 356 i3, Giiker and Xiaomi cubes.
+A BLE device to be used with Smart Magic Cubes like GAN 356 i3, GoCube, Giiker and Xiaomi cubes, that also suppoprts Stackmat connection or good old fingertip start/stop.

 ![WisBlock Smart Cube Companion](images/20230527_090751x.jpg)

 ## Features

-* Support for GAN and Giiker smart cubes (tested with GAN 356 i3 and original Giiker cubes)
+* Support for GAN, Giiker i3, Giiker i2 and GoCube smart cubes (tested with GAN 356 i3, original Giiker cubes and GoCubeX cube)
 * Support for StackMat
 * Support for manual interface (swipe to move from menu to menu, tap to start/stop timer)
 * Cube actions
     * 4U to go to scramble page, 4U again to start inspect without scrambling
     * Any movement after solving the cube to see stats
-* Stores statistics for 4 different users (PB, Ao5, Ao12 and last 12 individual solves)
+* Stores statistics for 4 different users (PB, Ao5, Ao12 and last 12 individual solves) and 6 different puzzles (3x3x3, 2x2x2, Pyraminx, Skweb, Megaminx and Megaminx2)
-* Reset user stats (long tap on the screen while at the user's stat page)
+* Reset user/puzzle stats (long tap on the screen while at the user's stat page)
 * Colorful interface
 * Touchscreen for user interaction
 * Visual representation of the cube state in 2D and 3D (only for smart cubes)
-* 21 movements scramble generation following WCA rules
+* 20 movements scramble generation (9 movements for 2x2x2) following WCA rules
 * Automatic start/stop timer for smart cubes
 * Built-in LiPo battery for several hours of usage